Economic and market updates

 You may also be interested in Market Trends, quarterly Economic and market analysis

-The University of Michigan preliminary index of sentiment fell to 88.6 in May from 95.9 in April, marking the lowest level since October 2014.
-The Bloomberg Consumer Comfort Index remained essentially flat at 43.5 in the week ended May 14, 2015, from 43.7 in the prior week.
+The final reading of the University of Michigan Index of Consumer Sentiment rose to 96.1 in June from 90.7 in May.
+The Bloomberg Consumer Comfort Index rose to 42.6 in the week ended June 21, 2015, from 40.9 in the prior week.

 - Interest-rate volatility as the market considers when the Fed will raise interest rates